 - Launch a marketing automation workflow to blacklist contacts that match your saved filter.
 When creating your automation workflow, choose the action to blacklist the contact.
 This guide shows a step-by-step example.

-- To learn more about Email Deliverability, check our blog article 8 of the Easiest Ways to Improve Email Deliverability.
+- To learn more about Email Deliverability, check out our blog article: 8 of the Easiest Ways to Improve Email Deliverability.

-- To learn more about Email Sender Reputation, check our blog article Email Sender Reputation Guide: How to Check Your Sender Score & Avoid Bad Sending Behavior.
+- To learn more about Email Sender Reputation, check out our blog article: Email Sender Reputation Guide: How to Check Your Sender Score & Avoid Bad Sending Behavior.